theolivenbaum/resin/README.md

-Natural language queries are parsed into terms, then into bags-of-characters, then into an expression tree, each node representing a AND, OR or NOT set operation, then serialized and executed on a remote "postings server", producing a page from a distinct set of document IDs that are sorted by score.
+Natural language queries are parsed into terms, then into bags-of-characters, then into an expression tree, each node representing a AND, OR or NOT set operation, then serialized and executed on a remote "postings server", producing a distinct set of document IDs that includes documents from as many clusters as there are (distinct) terms in the query.

+That set is sorted by score and a window defined by skip and take parameters are returned to the orchestrating server, who materializes the list of document IDs, i.e. reads and returns to the client (e.g. a browser or just about any other type of HTTP client) documents that have been formatted according to the HTTP clients "Accept" header.

 ## Document model (Not production-ready)